Slashdot

 Because free market a lie, it is not about what the consumer wants, it is about what the corporate overlords force him to want, either via education or via threatening.

-The Beauty of Open Source (Score:2)
+The Beauty of Open Source (Score:3, Insightful)

 When these guys start doing something people hate, someone will fork and make it good again.
 Just look at Apache->MariaDB or OpenOffice->LibreOffice.